 We park up at our digs for the night, which is basically student rooms on Northumbria Uni campus.
 We’re staying in a block called, Claude Gibb, which given the architecture is named after we assume the one lad in the Bee Gee’s family that definitely couldn’t shatter glass when he sang.
 Stuff ditched we head down towards the lair of the others and park up in a fine beer establishment opposite their own student place.
 The rest of the crew appear shortly before the end of our first pint.
 Well, mine and Belly’s first pint, as Robbo’s gone with a cup of tea.
 Much to Greek’s disgust.
 After they have a beer of their own, the next stop is the Quayside.
 We hit the Broad Chare, a nice little place on a back street.
 Here we engage in another little game we love, buying fucking dreadful cider for the cider drinkers if they lag behind the group when buying a round.
 It’s usually Dukey who suffers, but today’s victim is Belly and we pick him an absolute belter.
 Not only does it have the the desired face screwing up effect, but his reaction is such everyone gives it a go.

-The general consensus is it's vile.
+The general consensus is it’s vile.
 Actually tasting worse than the rancid manure it smells like.
 How can people drink this shit??
 Needless to say, despite a brave effort, most of it is left on the bar when we sod off next door to the next place, the Head of Steam.
-Here we encounter a stag do with the stag dressed as the Gimp from Pulp Fiction, sadly he's off before any of us can get a picture to back up these claims.
-He's quite quick for a fat lad in latex it seems.
+Here we encounter a stag do with the stag dressed as the Gimp from Pulp Fiction, sadly he’s off before any of us can get a picture to back up these claims.
+He’s quite quick for a fat lad in latex it seems.
+I’ve no doubt he’ll be needing that skill later on tonight.
 The next stop is around the corner, at the Bridge Tavern.
 A brilliant pub situated directly under the Tyne Bridge itself.
-It's more reminiscent f the sort of place you'd find in Brooklyn New York than a wet North Eastern City in England.
+It’s more reminiscent of the sort of place you’d find in Brooklyn New York than a wet North Eastern City in England.
 We ramp it up in here, with a few shots going down.
 One being the Hungarian spirit Unicum.
-Mr X doesn't mind it, Greek less so.
-In here there's also another stag do with another stag dressed in weird perverted sex gear.
+Mr X doesn’t mind it, Greek less so.
+In here there’s also another stag do with another stag dressed in weird perverted sex gear.
 A full Arsenal kit in this case.